-Overarching Explore avenues for generating finance for local low carbon projects Explore the opportunities for green finance e.g. business rates, and explore opportunities in for mechanisms in the way the council raises revenue to raise funding for green projects.
-Explore increasing existing business rates on renewable energy on sites to fund carbon management.
+Overarching Explore avenues for generating finance for local low carbon projects finance e.g. business rates, and explore opportunities in for Explore increasing existing business rates on renewable energy on sites to fund carbon management.
 Consider providing first year reduced rates and other incentives to businesses.
 Finance Officer time to identify options regarding business rates.
 Engagement with businesses may be required to consult on the incentive options.
-Overarching 2 Continue to promote investment in low carbon projects by the local community and local businesses through community grants schemes.
-Explore sharing opportunities and provide guidance for funding local low carbon projects, and how communities and businesses can get involved in funding these.
+Overarching 2 Continue to promote investment in low carbon projects by the local community and Explore sharing opportunities and provide guidance for funding local low carbon projects, and how communities and businesses can get involved in funding these.
 Utilise the Communities team's online notice board or crowdfunding for local businesses who need support with carbon initiatives/training etc and proactively sign post strategic suppliers to regularly check and offer support where possible, financially or otherwise Carbon Neutral Team Continue with existing resource to develop community grants regimes.
 National Government funding may be required.